Learn why the WCB may select you for an audit, how to prepare for an audit and how to avoid common reporting errors.

 The Saskatchewan WCB defines contractors as businesses or individuals hired to perform work but not carried on your payroll.
 Examples of common contract services include plumbing, electrical, snow removal, janitorial, landscaping, casual labour not reported on a T4 and consulting.
 Section 2 (1) (ii) of The Workers’ Compensation Act, 2013 defines contractors as workers and reporting of their labour is mandatory, even if clearances were obtained.

 In some cases, we ask to take a tour of your facilities.
-This helps us to assure your firm is assigned the correct industry code.
+This helps us ensure your firm is assigned the correct industry code.

 Changing the classification of a business activity may involve changing an employer’s rate code from one to another, due to incorrect classification of a business activity.
 In most cases, if the rate code changes, the reclassification will mean a change in the premium rate as well.